WHC2021SIC/WHC2021SIC-TeamVibroraptile/README.md

 #### Software

 <!-- Describe your software components -->
-We design the haptic patterns with Syntacts python API for the audio files of animals.
-For syncronizing the haptics and audio files, we use Audicity to modify them.
-Moreover, we use several haptic components from [VibViz](https://www.cs.ubc.ca/~seifi/VibViz/main.html).
+We designed the haptic patterns for the audio files of the animals with the Syntacts Python API.
+We used Audacity to modify and synchronize the haptics and audio files.
+Moreover, we used several haptic components from [VibViz](https://www.cs.ubc.ca/~seifi/VibViz/main.html).

-See [INSTALL.md](INSTALL.md). to install the required dependencies
+See [INSTALL.md](INSTALL.md) to install the required dependencies.

-To run the familiarization application simply open the Training.pd patch
+To run the familiarization application, simply open the Training.pd patch.

-When you are ready to run the application open and execute the Vibroraptile.py file.
+When you are ready to run the application, open and execute the Vibroraptile.py file.

 ## Acknowledgements